halfhp/rxtracer/README.md

 While capturing a stack trace is a relatively slow operation, a trace is captured only once per subscription and subscription tends to be an infrequent operation: You create an observable, you subscribe to it and you operate on it's stream of emissions.
-There are many emissions, but only one subscription.
+There are many emissions, but only one subscription*.

+_\* It has been pointed out that operations such as `flatMap` result in additional subscriptions.
+This is true but point about the ratio between subscriptions and emissions still holds.
+I've added a benchmark below to capture this scenario._

 Use cases do exist where hundreds or more subscriptions are firing every second.
 If your project falls into that category then you'll want measure the performance impact of using rxtracer.